Looking for the most Instagrammable places in Singapore? This ultimate guide will show you some of the best photoshoot locations in Singapore!

 Disclaimer: This article may contain affiliate links, which means that each time you click through and make a purchase, I may earn a small commission at no extra cost to you.

-The Merlion is one of the most iconic landmarks in Singapore!
+The Merlion is one of the top Instagrammable places in Singapore!
 With the head of a lion and the body of a fish, it symbolizes Singapore’s early beginnings as a fishing village.

 In total, there are seven Merlion statues scattered all around Singapore, with the largest one found in front of the Fullerton Hotel.